Hudson Yards (development): Financing and ownership

 Projected to cost $25 billion upon its completion, Hudson Yards is one of the most expensive real estate developments ever built in the United States, and the largest private development in the country's history.
 Under the terms of their agreement with Oxford, Related retains a 60 percent stake in the complex.
-Related is unusual among real estate firms in that it develops and subsequently retains ownership of rental buildings it constructs, meaning it has a large portfolio of affordable rental properties that provide consistent income.
+Related develops and subsequently retains ownership of rental buildings it constructs, meaning it has a large portfolio of affordable rental properties that provide consistent income.
 Initial funding came exclusively from Related and partner Goldman Sachs.
 After Goldman exited this arrangement, Related and its new partner, Oxford, secured a number of capital sources.
-These include conventional lenders, such as Wells Fargo, foreign investors through the EB-5 program, and a debt raise on the Tel Aviv Stock Exchange. $600 million of the project's financing has come from EB-5, making it the project to receive the most funding from the program.
+These include conventional lenders, such as Wells Fargo, foreign investors through the EB-5 program, and a debt raise on the Tel Aviv Stock Exchange.
 Other lenders include The Children's Investment Fund Foundation, Deutsche Bank, and Allianz.
 As of September 2017, Related had raised about $18 billion in funds.

 Related has also received or otherwise benefited from $6 billion in investments and tax breaks from the city in conjunction with Hudson Yards' construction.
 While The New York Times described the $6 billion as comprising numerous "tax breaks", a columnist for Crain's New York Business disputed this statement, saying, "There are two significant tax breaks which the New School totals at a little more than $1.36 billion", and that the rest of the investment was in infrastructure such as parks and the 7 Subway Extension.
 The $6 billion sum includes: